aipx-proto/fluent-css/README.md

 - create docs
 - firefox support (for input pseudo elements)
 - unify/simplify variable usage - delete appearance vars, they are different for each component applied
+- transparent backgrounds?
+Maybe they would be better as they'd work in more random scenarios?

 ## Ambition